Named Entities

 desirable to inspect and modify the generated code.
 In such cases, the automatic discarding needs to

-be disabled by calling noDiscard
+be disabled by calling retainSource.

 The other concept, exports, allows a package to specify that other packages should be included

 alongside it.
-For example, if a language extension in package a
+For example, if a language extension in package a adds to the syntax in b, then

-is also included.
-To avoid confusion, a
+a will not work unless b is also included.
+To avoid confusion, a can express this dependency

-from a language implicitly also includes b
+by exporting b.
+This means that including a from a language implicitly also includes b.

 The additional interface consists of the following members: